Updated March 2019

 Travel Water Purifier

 The primary concern in foreign travel is generally viruses.
-The Steripen takes care of not only bacteria and protozoa but virus as well making it an ideal companion on
+The Steripen takes care of not only bacteria and protozoa but virus as well making it an ideal companion for travel.

-Because SteriPens are so small they not only join me on backpacking trips but any foreign travel as well.
+Because SteriPens are so small they not only join me on backpacking trips but any foreign travel.
 In many countries even the drinking water at a restaurant can’t be trusted.
 But with a quick swirl of the SteriPen you can rest assured your water is safe to drink.

 The downside to UV purification is that it won’t work with murky or sediment filled water.
 Keep in mind that cartridge systems also don’t do well with this water as it quickly clogs the filter.
 In all my travels I’ve never had this be an issue but it is worth mentioning.